YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBREADBM
 ------------------

-DBREADBM, xxxx Read error on bitmap
+DBREADBM, xxxx Read error on bit map

 MUPIP Error: This is a MUPIP INTEG error.
 Refer to the topic `MUPIP INTEG Errors in the About This Manual section <./about.html#mupip-integ-errors>`_.